Louis Roberts

 Louis Melville Roberts (December 15, 1879 – February 11, 1958) was an American-Canadian politician from Alberta.

 Early life

-Louis Melville Roberts was born December 15, 1879 to Scottish parents in Cedar County, Iowa.
+Louis Melville Roberts was born December 15, 1879, to Scottish parents in Cedar County, Iowa.
 He attended the University of Iowa completing a Bachelor of Laws.
-He married Helen Atkinson on July 12, 1906 and had two children together.
+He married Helen Atkinson on July 12, 1906, and had two children together.

 Roberts constructed "Roberts Block", a three-storey brick warehouse on 11th Avenue in Calgary in 1909, which remains standing to this day.

 Political life

-Louis was elected to the Legislative Assembly of Alberta in the 1909 Alberta general election, for the Alberta Liberal Party.
-During his campaign he was accused of winning the High River nomination under suspect circumstances.
-Louis would win a hotly contested election knocking off future High River Conservative MLA George Douglas Stanley by 8 votes.
+Roberts was elected to the Legislative Assembly of Alberta in the 1909 Alberta general election, for the Alberta Liberal Party.
+During his campaign, he was accused of winning the High River nomination under suspect circumstances.
+He would win a hotly contested election knocking off future High River Conservative MLA George Douglas Stanley by 8 votes.

-Louis served 1 term in the Assembly.
+Roberts served only one term in the Assembly.